Uzbekistan trip adviser Uzbekistan trip adviser Uzbekistan trip adviser

 Of course, Uzbekistan isn't Europe, but that's what makes it interesting!

-When you plan to go to Uzbekistan as a tourist, it is very important to realize what you expect to receive there.
+When you plan to go to Uzbekistan as a tourist, it is very important to realize what you expect to receive here.
 Once when a local guide was talking to some tourist from Switzerland, the guide diffidently said, "Yes Uzbekistan is not Europe! ..."
 What did he mean by that?
 Probably that Europe is better, more organized, more convenient... and so on.
 Most likely, yes the tour guide had an inferiority complex about his own country.
 However, the tourist with a nice smile replied, "But that's what makes it interesting!"

-Therefore, there is no question what is better Uzbekistan or any of other countries worldwide.
+Therefore, there is no question what is better Uzbekistan or any of other countries elsewhere.
 Uzbekistan differs from them in its originality.
 If European goes on a tour to Uzbekistan, expecting to find here Europe, he makes big mistake and surely will not be satisfied.
 Seek Uzbekistan; this is the key to your satisfaction, when you go there!

 Contents